The model theory of Cohen rings: Introduction

 Despite all of this work, more modern treatments (e.g.~Serre, \cite{Ser79}) of this subject are often restricted to the case that $A/pA$ is perfect.
 Consequently, the literature on the model theory of complete Noetherian local rings is sparse.
 For example, \cite{vdD14} also assumes that $A/pA$ is perfect.

-We became interested in the model theory of complete Noetherian local rings when we tried to construct examples of NIP henselian valued fields with imperfect residue field.
+We became interested in the model theory of complete Noetherian local rings when we started to construct examples of NIP henselian valued fields with imperfect residue field in order to obtain an understanding of NIP henselian valued fields (\cite{AJ3}).
 After getting acquainted with the algebra of these rings as scattered in the literature detailled above, we realized that with a bit of tweaking, the proof ideas of these (classical) results can be used gain an understanding of the model theory of such rings.
 To start with, this requires a careful recapitulation of the known algebraic (or structural) theory of such rings, bringing older results together in one framework.
 This overview is given in Part I of the article.
 In this first part, many of the proof ideas are inspired by the work of others (and we point to the original sources), but we take care to prove everything which cannot be cited directly from elsewhere.